-The subcontractor must recognize that members have the right to file appeals or grievances and assure that such action will not adversely affect the way that the subcontractor treats the member.
+The provider must recognize that members have the right to file appeals or grievances and assure that such action will not adversely affect the way that the provider treats the member.

-The subcontractor agrees to cooperate and not interfere with the members' appeals, grievances and fair hearings procedures and investigations and timeframes in accordance with Article XI, Grievances and Appeals, page 161.
+The provider agrees to cooperate and not interfere with the members' appeals, grievances and fair hearings procedures and investigations and timeframes in accordance with Article XI, Grievances and Appeals, page 180.